 If you currently do not have a safe place to stay, please call the hotline of the National Emergency Response Mechanism, which will find a place for your to stay in a special facility for minors.
 The telephone line is available six (6) days a week (Monday through Friday, 08.00 -22.00 and Saturday 11.00 -19.00) and the numbers via WhatsApp or Viber are: 0030-2132128888 and 0030-6942773030.

 When you receive your applicant’s card you will also be given a Provisional Insurance and Health Care Number which provides you with access to the public health system of the country.
 You will also receive a Tax Registration Number (AFM) that enables you to participate in vocational trainings, find a job, open a bank account and have access to other benefits (provided all the legal requirements are met).

 All children must attend school and finish all levels of the national educational system in Greece at least until they reach sixteen (16) years of age.
 Your guardian or representative will help you enroll in school.

-If you wish so, the Special Secretariat for the Protection of Unaccompanied Minors will try to locate members of your family in collaboration with the competent authorities, international organizations, and your guardian or representative.
+If you wish so, the General Secretariat for Vulnerable Persons & Institutional Protection will try to locate members of your family in collaboration with the competent authorities, international organizations, and your guardian or representative.

 If a member of your family is legally present in another member-state in Europe that is part of the “Dublin III” Regulation, then, according to the law, you may ask the Asylum Service to be transferred to that member-state.
 In this case, your application for international protection will be examined in the member-state your relative is legally present.